codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 ### Fragments and Tabs

 There are several ways to setup tabs with fragments.
 The easiest is using ActionBar tabs.
-Note: ActionBar tabs are not supported in Gingerbread, so many people use [ActionBarSherlock](http://actionbarsherlock.com/) when Gingerbread must be supported.
-Thankfully, the API is more or less identical with a few class name tweaks.
+Note: Standard ActionBar tabs are not supported in Gingerbread, so many people use [ActionBarSherlock](http://actionbarsherlock.com/) when Gingerbread must be supported.
+Google has also released a support `ActionBarActivity` class which can be used for compatible tabs.
+Thankfully, both the support approaches are more or less identical in code with a few class name tweaks.

-#### Without ActionBarSherlock
+#### Without Gingerbread Support

 To setup tabs using ActionBar and fragments, you need to add a `TabListener` implementation to your application which defines the behavior of a tab when activated.
 A good default implementation is just [adding this](https://gist.github.com/nesquena/f54a991ccb4e5929e0ec) to `FragmentTabListener.java`.